The brand is a visual description of your business. It sells the service and product that the company delivers.

-The briefing should be completed calmly and with as much information as possible to have an accurate process in the creation.
+The briefing should be completed calmly and with as much information as possible.
 This is the most important step in project development and should be taken seriously.
-In the briefing, the client must represent what the company is in written form so that the designer can transform it into something visual.

-Respecting customer brienfing but also following design rules that cannot be forgotten.
+In the briefing, the client must represent the company in written form so that the designer can transform it into something visual.
+The design process respects the customer briefing, but also follows design rules that cannot be forgotten.

-Researching the name and brand creation such as Adidas, Sony, Starbucks, Amazon, and more can be very helpful in filling out your own brand brief.
+Researching the names and brand creations of big brands such as Adidas, Sony, Starbucks, Amazon, etc. can be very helpful in filling out your own brand brief.

 From the briefing and study of similar companies, the designer knows exactly the way to go for the project.
 Initial brainstorming between the client and the designer is very important for the development of a good project.

-I want a new brand,
+I want a new brand

-for me or my business
+for myself or my business

 The first step in creating your new brand is to fill out our briefing.
 If your company does not already have a name, use our tips or contact us to know more.